Harashta Haifa Zahra

-Harashta Haifa Zahra (ᮠᮛᮞ᮪ᮂᮒ ᮠᮄᮖ ᮐᮠᮁ; born 5 September 2003) is an Indonesian beauty pageant titleholder who was crowned Miss Supranational 2024.
-Having previously been crowned Puteri Indonesia 2024, she is the first Indonesian to win Miss Supranational.
+Harashta Haifa Zahra (ᮠᮛᮞ᮪ᮂᮒ ᮠᮄᮖ ᮐᮠᮁ; born September 5, 2003) is an Indonesian beauty pageant titleholder who won Miss Supranational 2024 and Puteri Indonesia 2024.
+She is the first Indonesian to win Miss Supranational.

 Early life and education

-Harashta Haifa Zahra was born on 5 September 2003 in Garut Regency, West Java and grew up in Bandung, West Java, Indonesia.
+Harashta Haifa Zahra was born on September 5, 2003, in Garut Regency, West Java and grew up in Bandung, West Java, Indonesia.
 Her father, Ginanjar, is an entrepreneur from Bandung, and her mother, Yeni Yuliani, is from Peundeuy, Garut Regency.

-In 2017, Zahra started attending SMA Negeri 2 Bandung high school, graduating in 2020.
-As of 2024, she is pursuing Bachelor of Engineering (S.T.) degree by studying environmental engineering at National Institute of Technology Bandung (ITENAS).
+In 2017, Zahra began SMA Negeri 2 Bandung high school, graduating in 2020.
+In 2024, she began a Bachelor of Engineering (S.T.) degree at the National Institute of Technology Bandung (ITENAS).